Menu

 You’ll get step-by-step instructions inside the game, but here’s how I’ve played it with my students — what worked best and what I’d recommend to make each ELA test prep game run smoothly.

 Split your class into 4–6 teams.
 I like to mix up ability levels in each group, then let them pick fun team names to get the energy going.
 If you’re using the PowerPoint version, add their names to the built-in scoreboard before starting.
+I like to display the game on my projector and run everything from my computer — no interactive board needed!

 This is key!
 Each question links to a numbered passage, and every student needs a copy.
 I print one full packet per student, so they can easily flip to the right story and follow along during discussions.